secretstartups/handbook/sites/handbook/source/handbook/legal/marketing-collaboration/index.html.md

 * **Sounds**  NBC trademarked the chimes that you hear during intermissions.
 Intel has a trademarked sound.
 * **Shapes** One of the most famous non-word trademarks is the shape of a Coke bottle.
 Once you start getting into how something looks, it is called trade dress.
 Trade dress is a fancy term for trademarked product presentation.

-### GitLab's Trademark
-- Any use of GItLab's trademarks should be agreed to via the Authorization to Use GitLab Materials template.
+Marketing owns GitLab's [Brand Guidelines](https://about.gitlab.com/handbook/marketing/corporate-marketing/brand-activation/brand-standards/).

+### Third-party use of GitLab trademarks on marketing materials
-- Any modifcations to the Authorization to use GitLab Materials template must be agreed to by GitLab Legal.
+- An Authorization to use GitLab Materials must be signed by any third party wanting to include GitLab's name or logo on their website or other marketing materials.

-**PROCESS FOR AUTHORIZATION TO USE GITLAB MATERIALS TEMPLATE**
+- Follow these steps to get the Authorization signed:
-- The template can be found in GitLab's G-Drive [here](https://drive.google.com/file/d/1-osQ6cK3jARbxfHujlhiFRt-NVMjZrCD/view?usp=sharing) (_Note_ This is only available to GitLab employees);
+   1. Locate and download the template in GitLab's G-Drive [here](https://drive.google.com/file/d/1-osQ6cK3jARbxfHujlhiFRt-NVMjZrCD/view?usp=sharing) (_Note_ this is only available to GitLab employees).
-- Download the template and send to the requesting entity via DocuSign;
-- Be sure in the DocuSign envelope to ensure the following Details are added at signature:
+   1. Send the template to the third party via DocuSign, ensuring that the DocuSign envelope you create requests the following details, which will appear in the signature block of the Authorization:
        - Company Name
        - Company Address
        - Email Address for Notices
        - Legal Contact
-- The Agreement may be countersigned by following the applicable individual based on the [Signatory Authority Matrix](https://about.gitlab.com/handbook/finance/authorization-matrix/#authorization-matrix)

-Marketing owns GitLab's [Brand Guidelines](https://about.gitlab.com/handbook/marketing/corporate-marketing/brand-activation/brand-standards/).
+   1. [Contact GitLab Legal](https://about.gitlab.com/handbook/legal/#how-to-reach-us) to obtain approval for any **modifcations** the third party requests to the Authorization.
+   1. Assign the Authorization for countersignature via DocuSign to an appropriate GitLab team member identified in the [Signature Authorization Matrix](https://about.gitlab.com/handbook/finance/authorization-matrix/#authorization-matrix).

 ### Using Third-party Trademarks
 Any use of third-party trademarks should be covered by a Trademark Use Agreement.
 Various Marketing teams manage these agreements, requesting help from Legal team contract managers only when terms need to be negotiated.
 If you would like to use a 3rd party logo, please work with the appropriate Marketing team to ensure there is a trademark use agreement in place or to request such an agreement.